alaeri/CityVibe/README.md

 FlavorDimension for sound provider ?
 Maybe first spotify as I have a premium account FlavorDimension for technicalTest and Cityvibe with geotagged sounds ?
 RunningMusic notification
+Make a server to have a real API?